patrick-kidger/mkposters/README.md

 ## Future plans?

 It'd be nice to support:
-- Custom per-poster SCSS;
-- Other poster layouts;
+- Other poster layouts, e.g. multiple columns;
-- Handling other paper sizes;
 - Optionally automatically generating the PDF.
 (Practically speaking probably by automating the Firefox interaction through Selenium.)
 - Reducing package size by not including all of the `mkposters/third_party/icons` directory by default?